rhv1501/Web-Development-Projects/README.md

 *During my internship period at campalin innovations i Desinged a website for Tales Of Hope. languages use are Html And Css

+*I deigned a random login page with local vriable validation

-*Dance Website was my first Fullstack Apllication Languages use Html,Css,node.js
+*Dance Website was my first Fullstack Apllication with file as my database Languages use Html,Css,node.js

+*blood band project is still in development . it is a fullstack web app with my sql as database.